Bitcoin plunges: A bust or a buy?

 "The crypto markets are currently processing a cascade of news that fuel the bear case for price development," said crypto hedge fund ARK36 executive director Ulrik Lykke.

-Some crypto-watchers predicted more losses ahead, noting the fall below US$40,000 represented a breach of a key technical barrier.
+Some crypto-watchers have predicted more losses ahead, noting that the fall below US$40,000 represented a breach of a key technical barrier.

-ARK CEO Wood, on the other hand, said in an interview with Bloomberg that she was still sticking to her US$500,000 forecast for bitcoin.
+However, Ark Invest's Ms Wood told Bloomberg in an interview that she was still sticking to her US$500,000 forecast for bitcoin.

 Investors could also be exiting bitcoin for gold, analysts at JPMorgan said, citing data on open interest in CME bitcoin futures contracts.